Do I have the time?

 What should I do if I am interested?

 Get in touch with the agent or organising secretary of your local Conservative Association.
-Their details can be found at www.conservatives.com.
-Alternatively, fill out the form here and we will pass your details on for you.
+Their details can be found by clicking here and entering your postcode at the bottom of the page.

 You can also talk to a sitting Conservative councillor in your area, for a better understanding of the work of a councillor and the commitment involved, and contact the CCA for an electronic version of our recently updated ‘A Guide to Becoming a Conservative Councillor’.